samsze0/config/.config/nvim/README.md

     - `:view` to open file as read-only
     - `:sort` to sort lines
     - `:recover` to recover a file from swap
+    - `:messages` to see all messages (useful because old messages are overwritten by new ones)
 - Diff
     - `:diffthis` to add current window to diff (must be in same tab) (shorthand for `:windo diffthis`)
     - `:diffsplit <file>` to diff another file in split.
 E.g. `:vert diffsplit <file>`